TheFreeman193/PlayIntegrityFork-Dobby/README.md

 ## About 'custom.pif.json' file

-You can create this file in the module directory to spoof custom values to the GMS unstable process.
+You can fill out the included template [example.pif.json](https://raw.githubusercontent.com/osm0sis/PlayIntegrityFork/main/module/example.pif.json) from the module directory then rename it to custom.pif.json to spoof custom values to the GMS unstable process.
 It will be used instead of any included pif.json.

-You can't use values from recent devices due them triggering hardware backed attestation.
+You can't use values from recent devices due them triggering full hardware backed attestation.

 <details>
 <summary>Resources</summary>